 The college’s origins date back to the 1800s, with the first engineering classes offered in 1838.
 Outstanding teachers and educators, innovative researchers, and transforming innovations are all part of engineering’s amazing journey at UT.

 Engineering was initially located in Reese Hall in 1888.
 Ten years later, classes were moved to Estabrook Hall.
 Over the next one hundred twenty-five years, engineering moved from literally powering to intellectually powering the university.
 Currently, the college spans twelve buildings and stretches from the area north of Cumberland Avenue to Neyland Drive.
-The newest facility, the John D. Tickle Engineering Building, was dedicated in October of 2013.
+The newest facility, the Zeanah Engineering Complex, was dedicated in October of 2022.
 The growing college serves the educational and research goals of nearly four thousand students, faculty, and staff.

 The college’s progress in science and technology travels from the early courses in surveying and mechanical engineering to achievements that include internationally acclaimed initiatives in renewable energy; the development of microchips that helped to create the Curiosity Mars Rover, the most innovative outer-space probe in modern history; unique revolutions in computer software; and the discovery of advanced techniques in materials engineering.

 The college’s most impressive achievements, however, are the thousands of young men and women who have received their engineering education at UT and have gone on to successful futures and the unlimited contributions that they have made to their communities, the nation, and the world.

 The UT Board of Trustees purchases “the Hill.”
 About the new location, the Trustees wrote, “The shape of the Hill, the commanding view from it and to it in every direction, the excellence of the water, its distance from the town, being near and yet secluded, its position between the river and main western road … together with its unquestionable healthfulness, render it a scite [sic] as eligible, almost, as the imagination can conceive.”